jgstew/bigfix-content/clientui/README.md

 ClientUI's are html files that are displayed within the BigFix Client UI.

 They can have client side relevance substitution to display dynamic content.
+They can use javascript to enhance the function of the page, but the javascript cannot dynamically get relevance results like is possible in a Console Dashboard or Web Report.

 ## Related: